Alice Hobbins Porter

 Alice Hobbins Porter (née, Hobbins; pen name, Cress; 9 February 1854 – 1926) was a British-born American journalist, correspondent, editor, and syndicalist.
 She was a correspondent, contributor, editor, or staff member for a number of different publications including: the Milwaukee Journal Sentinel, Cincinnati Enquirer, Chicago Times, Wisconsin State Journal, Chicago Inter Ocean, New York Daily Graphic, New York Sun, New York Herald, New York World, Harper's Magazine, Spirit of the Times, The Philadelphia Press, National Tribune, and the New York Press.

 Early life

-Alice Russell Hobbins was born in Staffordshire, England, 9 February 1854.
-She was a daughter of Joseph Hobbins, M. D., Fellow of the Royal College of Physicians and Surgeons, and of Sarah Badger Jackson, of Newton, Massachusetts, a descendant on her father's side of the Jackson family, which included Gen. Michael Jackson of the Revolutionary War, and on her mother's side, from the Russell family, of Rhode Island.
-Jonathan Russell, her grand-uncle, was one of the commissioners who negotiated the concluding treaty with Great Britain in Ghent, and later, was minister plenipotentiary to Sweden.
-His wife was educated in the school of Henriette Campan, in Saint-Germain-en-Laye, and received a gold medal from Napoleon, in 1807, for her skill in drawing and painting.
-She afterwards painted under Benjamin West.
+Alice Russell Hobbins was born in Staffordshire, England on 9 February 1854.
+She was a daughter of Joseph Hobbins, M. D., Fellow of the Royal College of Physicians and Surgeons, and of Sarah Badger Jackson, a native of Newton, Massachusetts.
+Hobbins' mothers family had included several prominent people in the history of the United States including Gen. Michael Jackson of the American Revolutionary War, and Jonathan Russell, who was a prominent diplomat.

-Dr. Joseph Hobbins arrived in Madison, Wisconsin with his family in 1854, and it is here that Alice's early life was spent.
+Joseph Hobbins arrived in Madison, Wisconsin with his family in 1854, and it is here that Alice's early life was spent.